bobfoster/peggen/README.md

 Yet another PEG parser generator for Java.
 See http://bford.info/packrat/.

 peggen is a tool for writing DSLs.
-It is as near as we could manage the simplest thing that could possibly work.

 PEG Grammar Syntax
 ==================